Skip to content

 In order to properly run the Stream Manager examples, you will need to configure you server for cluster infrastructure as described in the following documentation: https://www.red5.net/docs/installation/.

-Once you select the variant to publish as, click the Start Publishing button and a request on the Stream Manager will be made for the Transcoder server address to start publishing to.
+Once the provision has been provided to the Stream Manager, click the Start Publishing button and a request on the Stream Manager will be made for the Transcoder server address to start publishing to.
 The Transcoder will take care of fleshing out the additional variants to be consumed by subscribers in ABR.

 Once you have started a broadcast for the target variant on the Transcoder, open the Subscribe Stream Manager Transcoder Proxy example to see how you can subscribe to a stream that will have dynammic ABR based on your client's network conditions.